-Traditional BSN Students
+BSN Students

-To enter the School of Nursing, one must first be admitted to Mississippi College and then be accepted by the School of Nursing into the clinical portion of the nursing major.
-Admission to the University does not guarantee admission to the nursing major.
+To enter the School of Nursing, one must first be admitted to Mississippi College and declare a nursing major.
+Students who complete all the academic and professional requirements are reviewed for continuation in the clinical level of the nursing major.
+Admission to the University does not guarantee graduation as a nursing major.

-The School of Nursing admits twice each year, at the beginning of the fall and spring semesters.
-Pre-nursing students need to submit their completed applications to the School of Nursing office by February 1st preceding the fall semester or September 1st preceding the spring semester they wish to enter.
-Students applying for admission after these dates will be considered on a "space available basis."
-Students should have completed most core courses prior to applying for admission to the clinical portion of the nursing major.
-Students who have taken all their work at Mississippi College have priority for admission if they meet the minimum requirements.
-Transfer students may be admitted if there is space available in the class.
-The total number of hours taken at MC and the grade point average are considered along with the minimum requirements in the admission of students.
+The School of Nursing reviews students for academic progression into clinical level courses twice each year; at the beginning of the fall and spring semesters.
+Nursing students seeking entry into the clinical nursing level of the program need to submit their completed academic and professional documentation to the School of Nursing office by February 1st preceding the fall semester or September 1st preceding the spring semester they wish to enter.
+Students seeking to move ahead after these dates will be considered on a "space available basis."
+Students should have completed most core courses prior to seeking permission to move into the clinical level of the nursing major.

+Students who have taken all their work at Mississippi College have priority for clinical level places in the nursing program if they meet the minimum academic and professional requirements.
+Transfer students are admitted whenever there is space available in the class.
+The total number of hours taken at MC and the grade point average are considered along with the minimum academic and professional requirements in the admission of students.

-Applicants with repeats in more than two pre-requisite courses will not be considered for selection into upper division nursing.
+Candidates with repeats in more than two pre-requisite courses will not be considered for continuation into upper division clinical level nursing.
 Applicants with no repeats of lower level courses will be given preference over students who have repeated courses.
 Any social and natural science courses must have been completed within five (5) years of the date of application.